logo

 A static diagram freezes a single moment of a graph algorithm.
 An embedded visualizer, on the other hand, lets the reader construct a graph, choose a starting point, and watch the algorithm unfold across every edge and node.
 This turns a passive reading experience into an active exploration.

-Whether you’re illustrating BFS traversal or comparing MST strategies, a simple iframe is all it takes to turn abstract graph theory into a tangible, interactive experience.
+Whether you're illustrating BFS traversal, comparing MST strategies, or demonstrating shortest path computation, a simple iframe is all it takes to turn abstract graph theory into a tangible, interactive experience.

 Curious to Learn More?